 The DMZ brought together some leading minds to discuss the economic and social implications of automation.
 The fifth installment of #DMZSession titled Robot Revolution included panelists Sean Mullin, the executive director of the Brookfield Institute, Krista Jones, head of work and learning at MaRS Discovery District, and Kavaskar Thiya, the founder of Nikola Labs.
-The discussion was moderated by Dr. Stephanie Walsh, an associate professor at Ryerson University who’s currently leading a research consortium on robotics and autism spectrum disorder.
+The discussion was moderated by Dr. Stephanie Walsh, an associate professor at Toronto Metropolitan University who’s currently leading a research consortium on robotics and autism spectrum disorder.

 Here’s what you missed:

 Krista: “I see the inevitability of software automation occurring in all industries around the world.
 I don’t see an area that’s not being impacted in the short term… I get most concerned as a citizen about those who don’t have access to incremental training or who aren’t able to keep up with the devices that we’re using.
 I see us creating a wider divide between the haves and the have-nots.”

 Sean: “42 per cent of jobs are at high risk of being automated over the next 20 years… Low levels of university attainment, for example, are correlated with these high-risk jobs.
 There are already less high paying jobs and they tend to be much more routine oriented.”

 There’s lots we can do to prepare ourselve

 Sean: “If you look at the types of competencies that are going to promote success in the workforce under these types of changes, they’re things like creativity, critical thinking, judgment, cognitive ability, and the ability to interact with people.
 We’re going to need to create a package of things like a strong social safety net, early retirements, and rapid retraining.”